winglang/wing/docs/winglang-spec.md

 number of fields on type of the struct expected is not allowed.
 Omitting `nil`s is allowed with the same rules as explicit initialization in class constructors.

+This style of expansion can be thought of as having positional arguments passed in before the final positional argument, which if happens to be a struct, it can be passed as named arguments.
+As a result of named arguments being passed in, it is safe to omit optional struct fields, or have order of arguments mixed.

 ```TS
 struct MyStruct {
   field1: num;